Will I be sick a lot after the gastric band operation?

 How much weight will I lose?

 Weight-loss results vary from patient to patient, and the amount of weight you may lose depends on several things.
-The band needs to be in the right position, and you need to be committed to your new lifestyle and eating habits.
+The gastric band needs to be in the right position, and you need to be committed to your new lifestyle and eating habits.
 Obesity surgery is not a miracle cure, and the kilos won’t come off by themselves.
 It is very important to set achievable weight-loss goals from the beginning.
 A weight loss of 2-3 kilos a week in the first year after the operation is possible, but 2 kilos a week is more likely.
-Twelve to eighteen months after the operation, weekly weight loss is usually less.
+Twelve to eighteen months after the lap band operation, weekly weight loss is usually less.
 Remember that you should lose weight gradually.
-Losing weight too fast creates a health risk and can lead to a number of problems.
+Losing weight too fast creates health risks and can lead to a number of problems.
 Your main goal is to have weight loss that prevents, improves, or resolves health problems connected with severe obesity.

 How does weight-loss results with the Gastric Band compare with the gastric bypass?